Home front during World War II: Japan

 The Japanese home front was elaborately organized, block by block, with full-scale food rationing and many controls over labor.
 The government used propaganda heavily and planned in minute detail regarding the mobilization of manpower, identification of critical choke points, food supplies, logistics, air raid shelters, and the evacuation of children and civilians from targeted cities.
 Food supplies were very tight before the heavy bombing began in fall 1944, then grew to a crisis.
 There was only a small increase of 1.4 million women entering the labor force between 1940 and 1944.
 Intense propaganda efforts by the government to promote savings and postpone consumer purchases were largely successful, especially on the part of housewives who generally controlled their family budget.
 The minister of welfare announced, "In order to secure its labor force, the enemy is drafting women, but in Japan, out of consideration for the family system, we will not draft them."

+In Japan, each neighborhood had a neighborhood association or Tonarigumi which consisted of a handful of households which were responsible for keeping up with the war effort.
+These associations would meet several times a week to discuss war related decisions and make them.
+The Tonarigumi fell under the community councils or chōnaikai which usually had several city blocks under one unit if it was in an urban area while in a rural area this usually consisted of one to two villages.